-Instructor: Michelle Day, Scientist at the University of New Hampshire
+Instructor: Michelle Day, University of London, Queen Mary

 Join Michelle to discuss this hot-button issue and learn about her experience as a research scientist drilling ice cores in Antarctica.
 Explore the evidence of past alterations in our planet's climate, possible causes of climate change today, and how past changes can help us understand the implications of climate change on our future.

 Instructor: Marsha Rich, Resource Agent for the American Meteorological Society

 Learn how weather is created by the interrelationships between the sun and the earth, air, land, and water in its many forms.
 Also enjoy a basic introduction to weather observation, with a special session on the peculiarities of mountain weather.
 This trip is geared toward anyone with a general interest in weather, and provides a great training opportunity for science teachers.

 Instructor: Joe Lentini, Professional Climbing Guide and Vice President of the New Hampshire Mountain Rescue Service